willfurnass/sheffield_hpc/sharc/software/libs/cuda.rst

 .. code-block:: sh

    # Load modules
-   module load libs/CUDA/11.1.1/binary
+   module load libs/CUDA/11.3.0/binary

    # Copy CUDA samples to a local directory
-   # It will create a directory called NVIDIA_CUDA-11.1_Samples/
+   # It will create a directory called NVIDIA_CUDA-11.3_Samples/
    mkdir cuda_samples
    cd cuda_samples
    cp -r $CUDA_SDK .

-   # Compile (this will take a while)
+   # Compile
-   cd NVIDIA_CUDA-11.1_Samples/
+   cd NVIDIA_CUDA-11.3_Samples/1_Utilities/deviceQuery
    make

 The ``make`` command then runs the ``nvcc`` CUDA compiler and generates a binary executable that you can then run on a node with an NVIDIA GPU installed.

-A basic test is to run one of the resulting binaries, ``deviceQuery``.
+A basic test is to run the resulting binary, ``deviceQuery`` on a GPU equipped node to show the GPU characteristics.

 GPU Code Generation Options
 ---------------------------